 Aurora Cannabis (ACB)

 Aurora Cannabis (NYSE:ACB) has suffered a disjointed long-term performance in the markets, even compared to other marijuana stocks.
 In 2017, ACB stock shot from near-obscurity to the toast of Wall Street.
-This year, ACB has shown flashes of brilliance, but little to show for it overall.
+This year, ACB has rallied 67%

-I expect the cannabis sector to wake from its slumber.
-When it does, the currently embattled ACB has the potential to become one of the best stocks to buy for 2019.
-The markets really haven’t responded positively to Aurora’s buyout of Farmacias Magistrales.
+The markets should continue to embrace Aurora’s buyout of Farmacias Magistrales.
 Farmacias made news when it became the first, and so far only Mexican importer of raw materials that contain the psychoactive component THC.